 The TOE Manufacturer must apply protection to support the security of the TOE.
-This not only pertains to the TOE but also to all information and material exchanged with the developer of the Security IC Embedded Software itself if provided by the developer of the Security IC Embedded Software or any authentication data required to enable the download of software.
+This not only pertains to the TOE but also to all information and material exchanged with the developer of the Security IC Embedded Software.
+This covers the Security IC Embedded Software itself if provided by the developer of the Security IC Embedded Software or any authentication data required to enable the download of software.
 This includes the delivery (exchange) procedures for Phase 1 and the Phases after TOE Delivery as far as they can be controlled by the TOE Manufacturer.
 These aspects enforce the usage of the supporting documents and the refinements of SAR defined in the protection profile.